albar965/littlenavmap-manual/src/en/EDITFPPOSITION.rst

 like visual reporting points.

 The tooltip of the coordinate input field shows the available formats.
-Hover the mouse over the input field to see this.
+Hover the mouse over the input field to see the tooltip.

 See :doc:`COORDINATES` for more information.

 .. figure:: ../images/edit_flightplan_waypoint.jpg

-       Editing an user-defined flight plan position.
+       Editing an user defined flight plan position.
 Also showing abbreviated tooltip in flight plan table.

 .. |Add Position to Flight Plan| image:: ../images/icon_routeadd.png
 .. |Append Position to Flight Plan| image:: ../images/icon_routeadd.png